Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Analytic extensions of catenoids in

 We give the following definition.

-\begin{Definition} Let $f:X^2\to S^3_1$ be a real analytic DC-immersion defined on a connected $2$-dimensional real analytic DC-manifold $X^2$.
-Then $f$ is called a {\it real analytic space-like CMC-1 DC-immersion if the restriction $f|_{X^2\setminus \Sigma}$ is a space-like CMC-1 immersion to $S^3_1$, where $\Sigma$ is the set of DC-points in $X^2$.} \end{Definition}
+\begin{Definition} Let $f:X^2\to S^3_1$ be a real analytic $\op{DC}$-immersion defined on a connected $2$-dimensional real analytic $\op{DC}$-manifold $X^2$.
+Then $f$ is called a {\it real analytic space-like CMC-1 $\op{DC}$-immersion} if there exists an open dense subset $O$ of $X^2\setminus \Sigma$ such that the restriction of $f$ to $O$ is a space-like constant mean curvature one (i.e. CMC-1) immersion, where $\Sigma$ is the set of $\op{DC}$-points in $X^2$. \end{Definition}

-Similarly, real analytic ZMC DC-maps in $\R^3_1$ can be defined.
-See Appendix A for details.
-The following assertion holds.
+Similarly, real analytic ZMC $\op{DC}$-immersion in $\R^3_1$ can be defined (see Appendix A for details).
+We prove the following:

-\begin{Proposition} Let $f:X^2\to S^3_1$ be a real analytic DC-immersion defined on a connected $2$-dimensional real analytic DC-manifold $X^2$.
-Suppose that there exist a point $p$ and a non-empty open subset $U$ of $p$ such that the restriction $f|_U:U\to S^3_1$ gives a space-like CMC-1 immersion.
-Then $f$ is a real analytic space-like CMC-1 DC-immersion. \end{Proposition}
+\begin{Proposition} Let $f:X^2\to S^3_1$ be a real analytic $\op{DC}$-immersion defined on a connected $2$-dimensional real analytic $\op{DC}$-manifold $X^2$.
+Suppose that there exists a non-empty open subset $O$ of $X^2$ such that the restriction $f|_O:O\to S^3_1$ gives a real analytic space-like CMC-1 $\op{DC}$-immersion.
+Then $f$ is a real analytic space-like CMC-1 $\op{DC}$-immersion. \end{Proposition}